Skip to content

 Sushila Ahirwar spends her time basking in the pink October chill on the verandah of her half-built home.
 This is the home she’s resided in for the last 60 years.
 At 64, moments of leisure like these are a treasure to Sushila.
 She earns a living for her family washing dishes at weddings, with the matrimonial season in Bhopal about to kick off.
 Although this income provides some assistance in maintaining the household, Sushila’s dream of transforming her home into a finished, ‘pucca’ house remains unfulfilled.

-Leela Bai (58), residing in Mahadev Nagar colony, similarly works as a utensil washer in a close-by colony like Sushila, in order to manage her household.
+Leela Bai (58), residing in Mahadev Nagar colony, similarly works as a utensil washer in a nearby colony like Sushila, to manage her household.
 She points out her issues while introducing her single-room house that resembles a tin shed located within a narrow lane of her colony.
-When queried about her concerns regarding the upcoming assembly elections, she responds:
+When queried about her concerns regarding the upcoming assembly elections, she responded:

 “The government should just build houses for us, this is what we want.”